Leont/getopt-long6/README.md

   * compat-positional (default: `$compat-builtin`)

     Enabling this will turn all positional arguments into allomorphs, if possible.

+  * auto-help (default: `$compat-builtin`)

+    This adds an extra --help option, that can hook into Raku's built-in usage message generator.

 Return values and Errors
 ========================